 Taking care of your home PC and network takes time and effort, but it is worth it.

 Inherently mobile devices like laptops, tablets, and phones present their own challenges.
 Easily lost or stolen, these devices often contain the same data as (or completely take the place of) a home PC.
 These types of devices also tend to support wireless technologies like Bluetooth, WiFi, and NFC which can introduce their own vulnerabilities Because of this, it's important to know how to secure your mobile devices.
-Some specific guidance is available for iOS devices, Android phones/tablets, and Windows phones/tablets.

 More and more devices are connected to the internet each day.
 You may have heard of "the internet of things" (IoT), which refers to devices like home thermostats, door locks, security cameras, etc., that are connected to the internet.